czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I could solve the reverseArray challenge easily and it got me some confidence.
 Also I got some refresh about ArrayList.
 I used them last year in MOOC Java course.

 **Link to work:** N/A

+### Day 5: April 17, 2020

+**Today's Progress**: I continued with Tim's course and learned useful tips about ArrayLists

+**Thoughts:** : Today wwas mainly watching some video as I was so tired of getting up early.
+But my #100DaysofCode cannot suffer this.
+**Link to work:** N/A